 Skim out over the sea surrounding the island, and you might be surprised to discover that it’s teeming with 28 species of dolphins, pilot whales and other sub-aquatic critters.
 A boat trip to see dolphins in their natural habitat is far more rewarding than in an aquarium, and sightings are almost guaranteed.
 However, even if you don’t get lucky, it could never be a failed journey; the backdrop of the Los Gigantes cliffs alone is dramatic enough to guarantee a jaw-dropping excursion.

-Don’t neglect to look beyond the pages of the resort brochures when you book your holiday to Tenerife.
+Don’t neglect to try the Tenerife food and look beyond the pages of the resort brochures when you book your holiday to Tenerife.
 True; it’s the perfect spot to kick back, relax, and let go of your troubles, but the beauty and the culture should be incentive enough to get off your sun lounger and make the new discoveries that will define your visit.